unChaz/sci-fi-5e/docs/classes/morph.md

 * (*a*) a stun fist (*b*) any simple weapon
 * (*a*) an ion blade or (*b*) any simple melee weapon
-* Flak armor, a field survival kit, and a morphic focus
+* scarab skin, a field survival kit, and a morphic focus

 ###  Morphic cant